-Preparing for Your Video Visit
+Preparing for a Video Visit

-A video visit is a way for you and your provider to safely discuss your health face-to-face through your smartphone, tablet or computer.
+A video visit is a great way for you and your provider to safely discuss your health face-to-face through your smartphone, tablet or computer.

 Below you'll find information that will help you prepare for a successful visit.
 You can also download this handy video visit guide.

-Before Your Video Visit Using MyChart
+Before Your Video Visit

 Using the MyChart app (Apple App Store or Google Play) on a smartphone or tablet offers the best experience, but you can also have a MyChart video visit using a computer that has a camera, microphone and good Internet access.

 Don't have a MyChart account?
 No problem.
 Your provider can text or email you a link that you can use for the video visit.